mrkamel/kafka_sync/README.md

 end
 ```

-such that background workers can fetch these messages in batches and
+such that background workers can fetch the messages in batches and update
-update/index the records of the respective id's.
-However, `after_save`,
+secondary datastore(s).
+However, `after_save`, `after_touch` and
-`after_touch` and `after_destroy` only send a delay message to kafka.
-These
+`after_destroy` only send a delay message to kafka.
+These delay messages don't
-delay messages don't have to be fetched immediately but instead after e.g. 5
+have to be fetched immediately but instead after e.g. 5 minutes.
+This provides
-minutes.
-This provides a safety net for cases where something crashes in
+a safety net for cases where something crashes in between the database commit
-between the database commit and the `after_commit` callback.
-Checkout the
+and the `after_commit` callback.
+Checkout the `Delayer` for details.
+Only the
-`Delayer` for details.
-Instead, the `after_commit` callback sends a message to
+`after_commit` callback sends a message to kafka which can be fetched
-kafka which can be fetched immediately such that your index updates in
+immediately such that secondary data store can be updated in near-realtime.
+If
-near-realtime.
-If something crashes in between, the delay message will be
+something crashes in between, the delay message will be fetched after 5 minutes
-fetched after 5 minutes and update/fix the index (eventual consistency).
+and fix the inconsistency.

-Due to the combination of delay messages and instant messages, you'll never
+Due to the combination of delay messages and instant messages, you won't have
-have to to do a full re-index after server crashes again, because your indexes
+to to do a full re-index after server crashes again, because your secondary
-will be self-healing.
+datastore will be self-healing.

 ## Installation